helloWorldNft/docs.helloworld.news/src/minting-a-comment.md

     }
 </style>

 Minting a COMMENT NFT costs 10 NEWS.
-All NEWS tokens spent in-app are burned on-chain.
+All NEWS tokens spent using the dApp are burned on-chain.

 To reply on a thread and mint a COMMENT NFT, make sure your Web3 wallet is connected, then click Comment and enter your reply.